-We can write quick and dirty Instruments that simply bang a JSyn circuit in play(), or we can be more rigorous and follow some good design principles that will extend the life and utility of your instruments.
+We can write quick and dirty Instruments that make a sound, draw, or print text in its play() method, or we can be more rigorous and follow some good design principles that will extend the life and utility of your instruments.

 Good JMSL Instrument design follows the following principles: